Categories

 The validity of the Certificate:

-A succession certificate is valid or applicable throughout India.
+A succession certificate is valid or applicable throughout India as well as in West Bengal and Kolkata.

 Conclusion: